bengrunfeld/study-notes/heroku.md

 A random selection algorithm is used for HTTP request load balancing across web dynos - and this routing handles both HTTP and HTTPS traffic.

+#The Procfile
+A Procfile is a mechanism for declaring what commands are run by your application’s dynos on the Heroku platform.

+You can use a Procfile to declare various process types, such as multiple types of workers, a singleton process like a clock, or a consumer of the Twitter streaming API.